hds-lab/d3tutorial/public/tutorials/intro.md

 ```
 First, this `<a>` tag is an anchor tag.
 This tag is used to create links in the document.

 See the `href="http://www.google.com"`?
 That is an attribute.
 It is used to give the element some special properties, which are aptly named attributes.
-In this case, href contains the links destination.
+These are generally key/value pairs.
+In this case, href (they key) contains the links destination (the value).

 These are the basic building blocks of HTML.